-Even the local transportation is quite safe although you might find pickpocketers anywhere in the world, like Milan, for example, where I come from.
-Be careful when they are crowded, especially and maybe avoid taking busses and metro in Mexico city at night.
+Even the local transportation in every big city is quite safe although you might find pickpocketers anywhere in the world, like Milan, for example, where I come from.
+Be careful when they are crowded, especially, and maybe avoid taking busses and the metro in Mexico city at night.

 MEXICO CITY FACTS

 - POPULATION: 8,855 million (2015) According to ONU – The metropolitan area is much larger with 21.2 million people, making Mexico City the most populous metro area in the Western Hemisphere.

 - SIZE: 1.485 km² (922 sqm)

 - Mexico City is built on a lake called Texcoco.

 - The city is continuously sinking and has sunk more than nine meters in some areas over the last 100 years.